 Located on the edge of Ajmer, Pushkar is a place full of traditions, folklore, and temples.
-Its chief attractions are the Pushkar Lake, the Brahma Temple, the annual Pushkar Camel Fair and the desert camping sites.
+Its chief attractions are the Pushkar Lake, the Brahma Temple, and the desert camping sites.

-The holy waters of Pushkar Lake are famously known to cure skin ailments and wash away your evil-doings.
+The holy water of Pushkar is believe to cure skin ailments and wash-away evil doings.
 Hindus from all nooks and corners of India usually swarm this place around the year.
-Close to the lake is the famous Brahma Temple, the only temple dedicated to Hindu God Brahma in the whole world.
-Built more than 200 years ago, the temple holds is of special interest for the visiting tourists.
+Close to the lake is the famous Brahma Temple.
+Built more than 200 years ago, it is the only temple in the world dedicated to Hindu Lord Brahma.

-Situated in Alwar district, Siliserh sits amidst the Aravali range and attracts the tourists for its natural beauty, and water sport activities.
-A trip to Siliserh includes visit to the Siliserh Lake, Ajabgarh, Jaisamand and Vijay Mandir Palace.
+Situated in Alwar district, Siliserh sits amidst the Aravali ranges.
+The city attracts the tourists for its natural beauty and water sports activities.
+A trip to Siliserh includes the visit to the Siliserh Lake, Ajabgarh, Jaisamand and Vijay Mandir Palace.
 The tranquil waves of the lake create an aura of peace and happiness.
-Take a walk along the beaming contour of the lake and spend your night in the beautiful resorts located in the heart of the lake.
+The beaming contour of the lake is perfect for the evening walk.
+Spend your night in the beautiful resorts located in the heart of the lake.

-40 km from Jaipur lies Samode revered for its enthralling beauty.
-Appreciate the beauty of Samode Palace and its awe-inspiring architecture with beautiful facades, fresco walls, painted beams, blemished glass windows and chandeliers.
+40 km from Jaipur lies Samode, revered for its enthralling beauty.
+Appreciate the beauty of Samode Palace and its awe-inspiring architecture.
+The palace combines the best of Indian and Mughal styles.
+The beautiful facades, painted beams, and chandeliers are exclusive and distinct.
 Pamper yourself with the succulent food and royal camel rides in the Samode village.

 Shekhawati Region is the best getaway for those who take a deep interest in art and history.
-Located in the north-east part of Rajasthan, it is famous for the opulent 18th century havelis and open air art galleries built by the merchants of Marwar.
-Must visit places include the Mandawa Fort, the Vivaana Culture Hotel, the Dundlod Fort, Roop Niwas Kothi Palace, Mukundgarh Fort, Danta Fort, Narain Niwas Castle, Castle Pachar, and Arooka Castle.
+Located in the north-east part of Rajasthan, it is famous for the 18th-century haveli and open air art galleries built by the merchants of Marwar.
+Must visit places include the Mandawa Fort, the Vivana Culture Hotel, the Dundlod Fort, Roop Niwas Kothi Palace, Mukundgarh Fort, Danta Fort, Narain Niwas Castle, Castle Pachar, and Arooka Castle.

 Haldi Ghati is a mountain pass amidst the Aravali ranges in the near Rajsamand and Pali district.
-It is famous in Rajasthani folklore as the battleground of the famous ‘War of Haldighati’ fought between Maharana Pratap and Mughal emperor Akbar.
+It is Famous in Rajasthan as the battleground of the famous ‘War of Haldighati’ fought between Maharana Pratap and Mughal emperor Akbar.
 It is named Haldighati owing to the yellow colored soil found in the place.
-The Haldighati Museum is the most visited attraction and houses bronze statue of brave warrior Maharana Pratap taking on the enemy on the back of his loyal horse Chetak.
+The Haldighati Museum is the most visited attraction and houses a bronze statue of brave warrior Maharana Pratap taking on the enemy on the back of his loyal horse Chetak.

-Thar, also known as the Great Indian Desert can be enjoyed the most in a desert camp at night sitting amidst the golden sand.
-On arrival, you receive a warm, traditional manner with aarti and tika.
+Love night sky?
+Thar, also known as the Great Indian Desert, is a must visit place for all those who loves the night sky.
+Sit amidst the golden sand and enjoy beneath the stars.
+On arrival, you receive a warm, traditional manner with Aarti and Tika.
 Enjoy the breathtaking sunrise, go for a Camel Safari, and in the evening sit around a bonfire and enjoy some Rajasthani cultural programs.

 Guru Shikhar is the highest point on the Aravali Range.
-A peak on the Arabuda Mountains, it rises to an elevation of 5,676 feet.
-Located just 15 kms away from Mount Abu, it is famous for the Dattatreya Lord Vishnu temple located at its very top inside a cave.
-To operate Mount Abu Observatory, A Physical Research Laboratory that operates the Mount Abu Observatory is also located near the temple.
+A peak in the Arabuda Mountains, it rises to an elevation of 5,676 feet.
+The place is famous for the Dattatreya Lord Vishnu temple.
+Lovated at the top of the hill inside a cave, the temple holds mythological significance.
+Near the temple os a Physical Research Laboratory that operates the Mount Abu Observatory.

-Located 32 km from Bharatpur District, Deeg is popular for its temples, palaces and gardens and holds a lot of value for its architecture.
+Located 32 km from Bharatpur District, Deeg is popular for its temples, palaces, and gardens.
 The famous Deeg Palace is an epitome of architectural beauty.
-Constructed by Raja Surajmal, it was built as a summer refuge for the royalty who wanted to save themselves from the blistering heat.
-It includes two water tanks, Gopal Sagar and Rup Sagar which help in bringing down the temperature level in summers.
-The Palace is dotted with many fountains, pools and greenery.
-The best part about the palace is a place that simulates artificial rain.
-Water sprinklers and jets are installed to create monsoon like showers while heavy metal balls on the rooftop give it the sound effect of a thunder.
+The palace was built by Raja Surajmal, for the summer refuges to save them from the encroaching heat.
+It includes two water tanks, Gopal Sagar and Rup Sagar.
+The water tanks were built to bring down the temperature level in summers.

 STEP WELLS OF BUNDI

-The town of Bundi is particularly famous for its step wells i.e. baoris.
+The captivating town of Bundi is particularly famous for its step wells, i.e. baoris.

 Before the establishment of water pipelines, baoris were the only source to fulfill water requirement.
-There are more than 50 baoris in Bundi but only a few are properly maintained resulting in the step wells being treated as trash cans.
+With more than 50 baoris present, there are only few that are well maintained.

 Featured Image: Rajasthan Yatra